GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 ### Deploying the DAOS Cluster

-Use `ghpc` to provision the blueprint, supplying your project ID:
+Use `ghpc` to provision the blueprint, supplying your project ID

 ```text
 ghpc create community/examples/intel/daos-cluster.yaml  \